IPv4 : Different Classes and Address

 1 – 127

-The default subnet mask of Class A network is 255.0.0.0.
-So, there will be maximum 16,777,216 hosts which can be connected in a single network.
+The default subnet mask of the Class A network is 255.0.0.0.
+So, there will be a maximum of 16,777,216 hosts that can be connected in a single network.
 The total number of different networks will be 126.
 The Binary representation of Networks and Hosts will be :

 0NNNNNNN:HHHHHHHH:HHHHHHHH:HHHHHHHH